boumba100/android-stomp-websocket/README.md

 Android Studio

-Click``` File → New → Import Module``` and select the wstompclient folder
+Click``` File → New → Import Module``` and select the wstompclient folder.

-The steps above will add this to the settings.gradle
+The step above will add ```':wstompclient'```  to the settings.gradle file as shown below.

 ```gradle
 include ':app', ':wstompclient'
 ```
-To compile the library in your app simply add this line to the project's build.gradle file
+To compile the library in your application simply add this line to the project's build.gradle file.

 ```gradle
 dependencies {